Azure DevOps

 Create a new empty repository (don't add a README and don't add a .gitignore), and note down the clone URL.

-Go to the Umbraco Cloud Portal and clone your cloud project down locally.
-This article describes how you can find the clone URL.
+Go to the Umbraco Cloud Portal and clone your cloud project down locally. describes how you can find the clone URL.

 , which currently points to Umbraco Cloud